 The way B2B buyers make decisions has changed, and if you’re not keeping up, you’re falling behind.

-Intent data is usually categorized into two main types, each providing unique insights about potential customers.
+Intent data marketing usually uses two types of intent data that provide unique insights about potential customers.

 First-Party Intent Data